MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 ![Additional Details tab with Allows Inventory Allocation being set to Yes](media/ProdAllocation.png)

-The inventory allocation feature consists of the following components:

-- The predefined, allocation-related data source, physical measures, and calculated measures.
-- Customizable allocation groups that have a maximum of eight levels.
-- A set of allocation application programming interfaces (APIs):
-    - allocate
-    - reallocate
-    - unallocate
-    - consume
-    - query
+## Configure inventory allocation settings

-**The process of configuring the allocation feature has two steps:**
+**The process of configuring the allocation feature has three steps:**

 - Set up the data source and its measures.
 - Set up the allocation group name and hierarchy.
-- Map Allocation groups to Intelligent Order Management mappings
+- Map Allocation groups to Intelligent Order Management mappings.

-## Predefined data source
+### Set up the data source and its measures

 When you enable the allocation feature and call the configuration update API, Inventory Visibility creates one predefined data source and several initial measures.

 The data source is named @iv.

-### Initial physical measures
+#### Initial physical measures

 1. @iv
 1. @allocated